 The monument was the work of Norwegian-born American scuptor Sigvald Asbjørnsen, who had come to America in 1892 and worked on sculptures for the buildings of the 1893 Columbian Exposition in Chicago.

-It seems likely that Asbjørnsen was responsible only for the brass plaque on the monument, not the granite structure.
+Asbjørnsen likely was responsible only for the brass plaque on the monument, not the granite structure.

 When the fountain was officially dedicated on Sept.
-6, 1910, it was unveiled by 5-year-old Majorie Virginia Smith, and Mayor Emil Seidel was on hand, along with other dignitaries.
+6, 1910, it was unveiled by 5-year-old Marjorie Virginia Smith, and Mayor Emil Seidel was on hand, along with other dignitaries.